grscheller/scheller-linux-archive/notes/gitNotes.md

    * master
 ```

 How do we checkout scheller/master?
 We give it another name:

 ```bash
    $ git checkout -b scheller-master --track scheller/master
 ```

-       Now we have,
+Now we have

 ```bash
    $ git branch